RockAfeller2013/cbcrapiddemo/README.md

 ### Caldera Sandcat

-- Take note of the way I am running I am running the Sandcat installer via the install.bat, you can update if you wish.
+- Take note of the way I am running the Sandcat installer via the install.bat, you can update if you wish.

 ```